 In my clinical work I perform hip replacements including cemented and uncemented techniques using minimally invasive techniques.

 In the knee I use both total and partial replacements including patello-femoral implants depending on the areas affected by arthritis.
 Knee arthroscopy (keyhole operation) is a major part of my work including operations for cartilage tears and instability.

-I am leading the implementation of a rapid recovery pathway for joint replacement patients at the Ramsay Treatment Centre.
-This brings several benefits for our patients with better pain management, quicker mobilisation and sleeping in their own bed after only one night in hospital!
+I am leading the implementation of a rapid recovery and day surgery pathway for joint replacement patients at the Ramsay Treatment Centre.
+This brings several benefits for our patients with better pain management, quicker mobilisation and sleeping in their own bed on the day of surgery!

 I hold a Ph.D degree in cartilage research and I am the author of several papers published internationally on this subject as well as on aspects of hip surgery.

 2002 Board exam in Orthopaedics